Eupithecia venosata

-Eupithecia venosata, the netted pug, is a moth of the family Geometridae.
-It was first described by Johan Christian Fabricius in 1787.
+Eupithecia venosata, the netted pug, is a moth of the family Geometridae, first described by the Danish zoologist Johan Christian Fabricius in 1787.
 It is found across the Palearctic realm from Portugal and Morocco in the west to the Lake Baikal in Siberia and Afghanistan and Pakistan in the east.

 Description

 The length of the forewings is 10–14 mm.
 The ground colour of the forewings and hindwings is brown to creamy white The forewings are large and round.
 Several light, black-edged, lines and the partly black coloured veins form a characteristic lattice.
 The hindwings have a similar, but greatly weakened pattern.
 Very strongly resembles Eupithecia schiefereri and is distinguishable from this clearly only by means of a genital examination.